LEARN ABOUT HPV & ANAL WARTS FROM THE EXPERTS AT BESPOKE SURGICAL

 What is HPV?

 Symptoms may include warts on the anus, genitals, surrounding skin, and/or face.
 The warts may cause itching, bleeding, discharge, mucus production, lumps, pain, and/or constipation.
 Although many people with HPV do not develop symptoms, one can still infect others through sexual contact and/or develop anal dysplasia.
+Anal dysplasia is the transformation of cells around the anus into pre-cancerous, abnormal cells, which have a higher likelihood of transitioning into cancerous tumors.
 For this reason, it is imperative to get tested annually and monitor accordingly.

 Human Papilloma Virus is diagnosed via cytological testing (HPV sub-typing and anal pap smear), along with an exam known as an HRA (High Resolution Anoscopy).
 A plastic instrument called an anoscope is used to look at the anal canal with a special microscope called a colposcope.